Appointing Financial Governors

 - Conflicts of interest are managed

-If you would like to know more information, download the 'club’s financial procedures' document.
+If you would like to know more information, download our 'club’s financial procedures' document.

 Having the right financial information presented at committee meetings will make sure that the right decisions are made with the club’s finances in mind.

-- An Income and Expenditure Account compared to budget
+- An Income and Expenditure Account, which is compared to the budget

 - A Balance Sheet – showing club assets and liabilities

-- Any other information considered necessary, e.g. cashflow forecasts, details on debtors (who owes you money) and creditors (who you owe money to)
+- Any other information considered necessary, e.g. cashflow forecasts, details on debtors and creditors

 - Are there any expenses not yet paid but that should be included in the financial statements?

 - Have you included any payments that have not yet cleared the bank account?